Boundary-Centric Clip-Budgeted Active Learning for Temporal Action Segmentation: Methodology

 \subsection{Boundary-Centric Clip Selection}

 Having identified informative videos, we next localize the temporal regions that are most valuable to annotate.
-Prior work shows that temporal segmentation errors are disproportionately concentrated around action boundaries \cite{wang2020boundary, chen2022uncertainty, ding2023temporal}.
+Prior work suggests that temporal segmentation errors are disproportionately concentrated around action boundaries \cite{wang2020boundary, chen2022uncertainty, ding2023temporal}.
 We therefore formulate clip selection to explicitly focus on transitions.
 For each queried video $\mathbf{X}^{(j)} \in \mathcal{S}_{\text{query}}$, we first extract predicted action boundaries from the model outputs.
-Let $\hat{y}_t^{(j)} = \operatorname*{arg\,max}_{c} \ \bar{p}_{t,c}^{(j)}$ denote the predicted label at frame $t$ obtained from the mean MCD probability vector.
+Let $\hat{y}_t^{(j)} = \operatorname*{arg\,max}_{c} \ \bar{p}_{t,c}^{(j)}$ denote the predicted label at frame $t$ obtained over maxing the mean MCD probability vector over different action class $c$.
 We then define the set of boundary indices as frames where the predicted label changes between adjacent timesteps:

 This boundary extraction yields a set of candidate transition frames that serve as anchors for downstream clip selection and annotation.

 \textbf{Motivation for the boundary score.} A principled acquisition function for boundary regions should capture three qualitatively distinct notions of difficulty, each supported by prior TAS literature.
 First, a boundary is more informative if the model is already uncertain in its immediate temporal vicinity: Chen et al. [23] demonstrate that predictive ambiguity concentrates in the transition neighborhood, not only at the frame of the label change itself, making neighborhood-level uncertainty a robust proxy for annotation value.
 Second, a boundary is harder to disambiguate if the two most likely classes are nearly tied at the transition frame: this concept of margin-based ambiguity is a canonical signal in active learning theory [17], [52], and it captures decision fragility that global entropy may understate when the competing classes form a dominant pair.
 Third, a boundary is more genuine—and more critically in need of supervision—if the model's predicted distribution shifts sharply across it: BCN [21] and ASRF [39] both highlight that true transitions are characterized by abrupt changes in action evidence, whereas spurious over-segmentation fragments produce small, gradual distributional drifts.
 Targeting boundaries with large temporal gradients therefore simultaneously promotes label efficiency and directly counteracts the over-segmentation failure mode that these architectures were designed to address.
 We operationalize these three motivations as complementary, computationally lightweight signals.